tokrug/MonoLiteOrm/README.md

 API is based on JPA/Hibernate (dunno if nHibernate looks the same).
 Of course it doesn't provide every single feature known from Hibernate.
 There will be no lazy loading and the sort.

-The aim is to create API for CRUD operations for whole object graphs but only dependent on Mono libraries (.NET 2.0).
+The aim is to create API for CRUD operations for whole object graphs but only dependent on Mono < 3.0.